-(2023-23: 1 grant) (2021-22: 3 grants)
+(2023-2024: 1 grant) (2022-2023: 1 grant)

 This grant is funded by The Ernest L. Boyer Center and is designed to support faculty in developing, implementing, and disseminating a Scholarship of Teaching and Learning (SoTL) research project.
 The Scholarship of Teaching and Learning encompasses a broad set of practices that engage faculty in critically examining teaching and learning in order to improve student learning and to share their insights with a scholarly audience.